wexi/amforth-shadow/doc/source/TG/Architecture.rst

 Recognizer are a part of the text (command) interpreter.
 They are responsible for analyzing a single word.
-The result consists of two elements: The actual data (if any) and an object like identifier with certain methods.
+The result consists of two elements: The actual data (if any) and an object like identifier connected with certain methods.

 .. digraph:: Recognizer
    :inline: